SlickYeet/SlickYeet/README.md

-👋 Hi there, I'm Lasse, a full-time BCIT CISA (Computer Information Systems Administration) student with a passion for IT and web development.
+👋 Hi there, I'm Lasse, a former BCIT CISA (Computer Information Systems Administration) student with a passion for IT and web development.
 Here's a bit more about me:

 🚀 **Skills & Technologies**: